-Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance
+Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance - E!
+Online

 "We knew each other better than we knew ourselves," Wood told People years later.
 "I always knew he was okay.
 It was myself I didn't know about."

-By the age of 24 she was one of the biggest and highest-paid stars in Hollywood, and she never wanted for company.
+By the age of 24 she was one of the highest-paid stars in Hollywood, and she never wanted for company.
 She first met Frank Sinatra, whom she dated in the 1960s, when she was 15.
 Suzanne Finstad wrote in her 2001 book Natasha: The Biography of Natalie Wood that at 16 she had an affair with Rebel Without a Cause director Nicholas Ray.

 Having allegedly already bedded Beatty on the set of 1961's Splendor in the Grass, she aimed to have an affair with the also-married Steve McQueen while they were making the 1963 drama Love With the Proper Stranger, according to Marc Eliot's 1999 biography Steve McQueen.
 The actor resisted because Wagner was a friend, as was Beatty—and his wife closed ranks, visiting the set often.

 Wood attended high school in Van Nuys, Calif., with Redford, whom she appeared with in several movies, and made a cameo in 1972's The Candidate "as a favor" to him.
-They lost touch in the later years of her life, but about 10 years ago Redford narrated one of those Turner Classic Movie montages in which one famous actor or relative of a huge star sings the praises of that star.
+They lost touch in the later years of her life, but in the '00s Redford narrated a Turner Classic Movie montage about her, remembering her fondly.

-"I knew Natalie long before she knew me," Redford says.
-Although, being "completely unimpressed with celebrities and the movie business" at the time, Redford didn't know who she was and even refused to let her in the door at a school assembly because she was late.
+"I knew Natalie long before she knew me," Redford said in the clip.
+Although, being "completely unimpressed with celebrities and the movie business" at the time, the actor didn't know who she was when they were teens and even refused to let her in the door at a school assembly because she was late.
 A friend informed him he had just turned away "Natalie Wood, the movie star."

-He says that, down the road, he could talk to her about the "nonsense and distortion of what it is to be a movie star.
+He said that, down the road, he could talk to her about the "nonsense and distortion of what it is to be a movie star.
 She said, 'no matter how silly it may seem, fans do have this feeling about you that you have to respect—but never let it overwhelm you.'"

 According to Warren G. Harris' Natalie and R.J.: The Star-Crossed Love Affair of Natalie Wood and Robert Wagner, an unexpected visit in 1966 from Beatty, who wanted her to be in Bonnie and Clyde with him (she famously turned down the role that went to Faye Dunaway), sent her into a tailspin and she took a handful of barbiturates.
-After her stomach had been pumped at a Hollywood hospital, she told her sister Lana Wood that she hadn't wanted to live anymore.
-"Now I do," she added.
+After her stomach had been pumped at a Hollywood hospital, she told her sister Lana that at the time she hadn't wanted to live anymore.

-She married British producer and theater agent Richard Gregson in 1969.
-Redford served as best man.
-The couple welcomed daughter Natasha (who grew into actress Natasha Gregson Wagner) on Sept.
+Wood married British producer and theater agent Richard Gregson in 1969, with Redford attending as best man.
+The couple welcomed daughter Natasha (now known as Natasha Gregson Wagner) on Sept.
 29, 1970.

-Meanwhile, Wagner was married to Marion Marshall from 1962 until 1971, with whom he has a daughter, Kate.
+Meanwhile, Wagner married Marion Marshall, the mother of his daughter Kate, in 1963.

-The exes saw each other occasionally in passing, but then reconnected at a dinner party that each attended alone in 1970.
-Wood was six months pregnant.
-Wagner had just separated from Marshall.
+Wood and Wagner had seen each other occasionally since splitting up, but they reconnected at a dinner party that each attended alone in 1970.
+Wood was six months pregnant with Natasha.
+Wagner was newly separated.

-Wagner followed Wood home in his car to make sure she got back safely, after which they sat together and she asked if he was happy.
+He trailed Wood home in his car to make sure she got back safely, after which they sat together and she asked if he was happy.
 "And he said, 'I'm happy you're having a baby,'" she recalled, per Harris' book.
 He sent flowers the next day.

 In the summer of 1971, Wood and Gregson amicably separated.
 She and Wagner started talking on the phone regularly and then he invited her to his home in Palm Desert, Calif., in January 1972.

-That was that.
+And that was that.
 They pleasantly shocked the world by attending the Oscars together that April, after which they flew to New York and hopped on the Queen Elizabeth 2 to sail to England.

 As fate would have it, their passage was delayed a few days due to a violent storm in the Atlantic, one that had both of them thinking that their happy reunion might end up being awfully short.
 Because there was no internet then, reporters awaiting the late ship were stunned to see Wagner and Wood debark together.